 PIRSA use information obtained from intelligence, monitoring, surveillance and enforcement processes to assess compliance and sustainability risks to the fishery.
 This subsequently informs work priorities for service delivery.
 The priorities are prone to change during the fishing season however the following are currently relevant to the Sardine Fishery.

 - 1. Quota Management System Integrity.

 - 2. Threatened Endangered Protected Species Interactions.

-- 3. By-Catch.
+- 3. Take of Non-Permitted By-Catch.

-- 4. Illegal Unreported Unregulated Take.